High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

 Here are the best VR fitness tips for beginners, that will help you in keeping you and your hardware safe, breaking a sweat, and making your workouts as effective as possible, so you can burn through calories and enjoy your VR training.

-Just like in the gym, you should keep your equipment clean and sanitary so you can enjoy it for years to come.
-Especially when it comes to VR headsets it’s important to prevent sweat from getting onto the device.
+Just like in the gym, you should keep your equipment clean and sanitary, so you can enjoy it for years to come.
+Especially when it comes to VR headsets, it’s important to prevent sweat from getting onto the device.
 Your sweat won’t damage your headset, according to VR Fitness Insider, but the headset will become unpleasant to use.
 Especially when you are not the only user.
-VR replacement covers are the perfect solution to soak up that sweat and keep your headset in perfect shape.
+VR replacement covers or facial interfaces with active or passive air ventilation are the perfect solution to soak up that sweat and keep your headset in perfect shape.
 They are available for every major VR headset and often come in packs of two.
 You can wash and even sterilize some of them.

 Now that you and your equipment are ready to go, get some great VR fitness games.
 The wonderful thing about these games is that you can actually forget that you are working out while having fun in-game.

 Some rhythm games like Beat Saber can be used for VR fitness, as they are fun and keep you moving.
-But if you want to have a more intense experience, get VR games that were specifically designed with fitness in mind like Thrill of the Fight, BoxVR, or our own game, PowerBeatsVR.
+But if you want to have a more intense fitness experience, get VR games that were specifically designed with fitness in mind like Thrill of the Fight, Supernatural, or our subscription-free fitness app PowerBeatsVR.
 PowerBeatsVR will not only train your upper body, but your legs as well, as you will have to box, dodge, and squat during intense, fast-paced action.
-VR Fitness Insider listed it as one of the “Best High Intensity VR Fitness Games 2020“.
-So, check it out and also see the list for other great games!
+So, check it out!

 VR fitness games are a fantastic way to get in shape without going to the gym.
 But you should handle it like a workout in the gym, which means executing a proper warm-up before: Do some dynamic stretching, followed by jumping jacks or a few easy rounds in your favorite VR fitness game before progressing to more advanced workouts.